Landonu71/AssemblerProject/README.md

 ## Testing

 To run the built-in test bench, select the "Test Bench" option from the main menu.
 This will automatically verify encoding and decoding for a suite of instructions.

-## Authors

-- Andrew Gautier
-- Ol' Jim
-- Ian Jackson

-## License

-This project is for educational purposes.